Consent2Go Q&A

 Does the system send automatic reminders to parents who haven’t responded?

-Yes, if it's associated with an event reminder that you can see as part of the event setup process.
+Yes, if it's associated with an event reminder that you can see and program as part of the event setup process.

 Alert